home-assistant/companion.home-assistant/docs/android-auto/android-auto.md

 ### Sensors

-The sensors offered for AA and AAOS are described on the main sensor page.
-The following list of sensors are currently supported.
+The sensors available for AA and AAOS are described on the main [sensors](../core/sensors.md#android-sensors) page.
+The below list of sensors are unique to AA and AAOS:

 *  [Android Auto Connection](../core/sensors.md#android-auto)
 *  [Car Sensors](../core/sensors.md#car-sensors) - Currently unavailabe for AAOS users